now browsing by month

 Against this background the champions of KhoiSan marginalization are now putting forward their own claims.
 They cite these developments as proof of the marginalisation of the KhoiSan by the ANC just as the Dutch and British colonial powers did before.
 They accuse the ANC, not without merit, of writing them out of history, not recognising their culture and languages and not celebrating the KhoiSan leaders for their role in the resistance struggles against dispossession and colonial subjugation.

 But the advocates of “KhoiSanism” are engaged in the same revision of history as the ANC’s “African” nationalists.
 There was historically no KhoiSan “nation”.
 These were separate peoples with their own language and culture who fought separate wars of resistance against colonialism.
-When they first encountered colonialism they were at different levels of cultural development: the Khoi, pastoralists and the San, herders.
+When they first encountered colonialism they were at different levels of cultural development: the San, pastoralists and the Khoi, herders.
 The claims of today’s KhoiSan champions are an affirmation that race is a social construct.

 Different class interests